|

 underlying heart disease.

-arrest must have all causes corrected to prevent future episodes.
+Survivors of cardiac arrest must have all causes corrected to prevent future episodes.

 Possible causes include myocardial ischemia (inadequate blood